2011–12 Heart of Midlothian F.C. season: UEFA Europa League

 Hearts entered the Europa League during the third qualifying round having qualified after finishing third in the SPL During season 2010–11.
 Hearts would have entered at the 2nd qualification round but thanks to Celtic winning the Scottish cup and gaining a higher qualification place their place went to Hearts.
 Hearts have been seeded for the third qualifying round.
 Hearts drew Paksi and travelled to Hungary, playing out a 1–1 draw.
 In the second leg goals from Ryan Stevenson, Andy Driver and Rudi Skácel were enough to win the tie 4–1 and progress to the play-off round with a 5–2 aggregate.
-Unseeded for the Play Off round Hearts drew English Premier League side Tottenham Hotspur in a game dubbed by the press as a Battle of Britain fixture.
+Unseeded for the Play Off round Hearts drew English Premier League side Tottenham Hotspur in a tie billed in some contemporary coverage as a "Battle of Britain".
 In the home leg at Tynecastle, Hearts were outclassed by Spurs who won the first leg 0–5.
 Hearts were much improved in the second leg but weren't able to claw back the tie earning a 0 – 0 draw, making them only first team since Real Madrid to leave White Hart Lane with a clean sheet.
 Hearts were eliminated on aggregate.